invibeme/chekin-guest-sdk/packages/react/README.md

 } from 'chekin-guest-sdk-react';

-// All core SDK types are also re-exported import type {ChekinSDKConfig} from 'chekin-guest-sdk-react';
+// All core SDK types are also re-exported import type {ChekinGuestSDKConfig} from 'chekin-guest-sdk-react';
 ```

 ## Browser Support